 I struggled to adapt to the Arabic culture at times.
 Particularly as a Western Woman when I got into a relationship with an Arabic man.
 As Western Women we are raised completely different and have quite a different outlook on many things when compared to Arabic men.
 Take for example when I was having an argument with my Arabic boyfriend at the time.
 He would stop the argument and say what he said goes because the man’s decision is always final in his culture.
 There was no compromise there and I didn’t feel an equal.

 I couldn’t see myself living in The Middle East long-term as I didn’t feel a deep connection to the place.
 Not like I did when I was living in Sicily for example.
 I missed the variety of landscapes, seasons and nature that other places possessed.

 My Body Is Tired From Flying

 My body just needs a break from flying.
 It is always tired as I’m not resting enough.
-This job takes a lot of energy from you, and I think a bit of time out would be good.
-I could always go back to flying in a few years if I really missed it and still hasn’t found Mr Right, right?
+This job, especially the long-haul flights takes a lot of energy from you, and I think a bit of time out would be good.
+I could always go back to flying in a few years if I really missed it and still hadn’t found Mr Right, right?

 Flight Attendant Lifestyle

 So how is our life as Flight Attendants in the Middle East?
 Do I want to continue?
 Tax free salary, free accommodation, free transport to work, free dry cleaning of uniforms, getting paid to travel the world, cheap plane tickets for personal travel, sounds like a great deal right?
 3 years later and I still say this is the best job in the world!!
 Really I am so happy for this opportunity.
 We get it good and life is pretty simple – eat, sleep, travel – what’s not to love about that?!
 It’s great life being this simple, but we are in a bubble – this isn’t the real world.
 And at some point we will need to go back to ‘real life’.
 So why postpone it and make it harder to readjust if there’s a part of us that wants to leave?